1KBlockID/reactnative-blockid-demo-app/README.md

 Open the `.xcworkspace` file in Xcode.
 On first open, Xcode will resolve SPM packages (this may take a minute).
 Then build for a physical device (Cmd+B).

-> Note: BlockID SDK requires a physical device.
-Simulator builds are supported from v1.30.50+.
+Note: Simulator builds are supported from BlockID SDK v1.30.50+.
+Earlier versions require a physical device.

 ### Linking SPM packages to your app target